Weather Alert: Isolated to scattered downpours and storms Monday

 (WWLP) – The 22News Storm Team has issued a Weather Alert for Monday due to the risk for street flooding and potentially a few strong/severe storms.

 While the greatest risk for storms/downpours will be to our east, we still have the potential for a few to develop over us.
-The Storm Prediction Center has placed most of western Massachusetts at a “Marginal Risk” for severe thunderstorms, meaning isolated severe storms are possible.
-The farther north/west you live, the lower your risk.
+The Storm Prediction Center has the eastern half of western Massachusetts at a “Marginal Risk” for severe thunderstorms, meaning isolated severe storms are possible.
+The farther west you live, the lower your risk.

 While severe storms are possible, our main concern today is for street flooding caused by heavy downpours.